Ivan Putski

-Józef Bednarski (born January 21, 1941) is a Polish/American former professional wrestler and bodybuilder, best known by the ring name Ivan Putski.
+Józef Bednarski (born January 21, 1941) is a Polish and American former professional wrestler and bodybuilder, best known by the ring name Ivan Putski.
 He was given the nicknames the "Polish Hammer" and "Polish Power".

 Putski is a former WWF World Tag Team Champion with Tito Santana.
 He had a famous feud with Superstar Billy Graham over the WWF Championship, which led to many pose-downs, arm wrestling bouts, and long matches between the two.
 Other rivals included The Iron Sheik, Ivan Koloff, and Jesse Ventura, who would refer to Putski as "Puduski" when commentating for the WWF.
 Putski was the first Polish wrestler to perform in the WWF (now WWE).

+He was inducted to the National Polish-American Sports Hall of Fame in 2025.

 Early life

 Putski was born in Kraków in Poland and immigrated to the United States at a young age.
 He and his family arrived in Texas, where Putski began his professional wrestling career.
-He stood 5 ft 10 in and weighed around 225 lbs.
 In his earlier days, he was weighed in at the 250 lb mark.